 Thanet’s Housing Strategy and East Kent Homelessness Prevention Strategy have been reviewed and combined in a new Housing & Homelessness Strategy for Thanet.
 A period of public consultation has been held and submissions are being considered by the council.

 The Housing Strategy has been developed to consider housing issues in Thanet.
 The Housing Strategy brings together all housing related activity into a single document to provide strategic direction for our residents, partners and stakeholders.
 The Strategy contains a series of key messages that set out our priorities and approaches to addressing housing issues.
-The Housing Strategy is supported by a strategic action plan.
+The Housing Strategy to be adopted is supported by a strategic action plan.

 Find information about housing in the district in regular publications here.

 A detailed study has been made of existing housing and care home provision in Kent for Kent County Council (KCC) Adult Social Care client groups.
 These groups are: